Minimax Analysis for Inverse Risk in Nonparametric Planer Invertible Regression: Introduction

-Revealing a minimax optimal rate in this invertible setting is a major problem of interest in terms of statistical efficiency.
-This interest is typically motivated by the fact that several shape constraints often lead to an improvement in their minimax rates.
-For example, when a true function is unimodal \citep{bellec2018sharp}, convex \citep{guntuboyina2015global}, or log-concave \citep{kim2018adaptation}, the minimax optimal rate is a parametric rate $O(n^{-1/2})$, whereas the ordinary rate without shape constraints is $O(n^{-r/(2r+d)})$ with an input dimension $d$ and smoothness $r$ of a target function.
-Furthermore, even in the invertible setting, \citet{tang2011two} achieved a parametric rate for the pointwise estimator.
-Based on these facts, whether the invertible constraint improves $L^2$-risk is an important open question to clarify the efficiency of invertible function estimation.
+The minimax rate of risk is a specific measure describing an effect of shape constraints such as invertibility, and one primary interest is whether shape constraints change the minimax rate.
+It is studied that some shape constraints change the minimax rate to the parametric rate $O(n^{-1/2})$, such as unimodal \citep{bellec2018sharp}, convex \citep{guntuboyina2015global}, or log-concave \citep{kim2018adaptation}, whereas the ordinary rate without shape constraints is $O(n^{-r/(2r+d)})$ with an input dimension $d$ and smoothness $r$ of a target function.
+Furthermore, even in the invertible setting, \citet{tang2015two} achieved the parametric rate for the pointwise estimator.
+In contrast, the monotonicity constraint does not change the rate, that is, \cite{low2002estimating} shows that the nonparametric rate appears in the estimation of monotone functions.
+Based on these contrastive facts, whether the invertible constraint improves $L^2$-risk is an open question to clarify the efficiency of invertible function estimation.